shovon/vagrant-westhouse/README.md

 git clone https://github.com/westhouseproject/vagrant-westhouse.git
 ```

-Then, it's only a matter of running `vagrant up`.
+Then, it's only a matter `cd`ing into `vagrant-westhouse` and then running `vagrant up`.

 If it's your first time running this Vagrant set-up, then you might have to wait a few minutes for everything to install first.
 Otherwise, it should take a few seconds until the machine is fully booted.

 ## Exposed Services